Gui774ume/ssh-probe/README.md

 INFO[2021-03-16T15:06:35Z] ssh-probe successfully started
 ```

 5) ssh into your instance with one of the users for which you wrote a profile.
-The session will automatically be tracked and protected by ssh-probe according to the profile your provided (note that existing ssh-sessions won't be tracked).
+The session will automatically be tracked and protected by ssh-probe according to the profile your provided (note that existing SSH sessions won't be tracked).
 In order to access a resource protected by MFA, you need to provide a one-time password to `ssh-probe-auth`.
-Once authentication is successful, you'll be able to perform the requested action within the provided time limit.
+Once authentication is successful, you'll be able to perform the sensitive action within the provided time limit.
 Should you fail your MFA authentication too many times, your session will be immediately killed.

 ```shell script
 # ~ ssh-probe-auth -h